Teo21maitr/team-shop/docs/plan.md

 - **Covers Requirements:** R22
 - **Priority:** Medium

 #### P14.
-Easter Egg — Christmas Cat Animation (List P7XELY)
+Easter Egg — Christmas Cat Animation (Item-Based Trigger)
-- **Description:** Trigger a delightful Christmas-themed animation when a user adds an item named "Chat" to the list with ID "P7XELY".
+- **Description:** Trigger a delightful Christmas-themed animation when a user adds an item named "Chat" to a list that already contains "Un gentil bibou".
 The animation is client-side only and visible only to the user who adds the item.
 - **Technical Decisions:**
   - **Trigger Detection:**
-    - Frontend-only detection when `list_id === "P7XELY"` AND `item.name === "Chat"`.
+    - Frontend-only detection when list contains an item with `name === "Un gentil bibou"` AND user adds item with `name === "Chat"`.
+    - Check existing items in list state before showing animation.
-    - Trigger immediately after the user submits the item (before or after API call).
+    - Trigger immediately after the user submits "Chat" item.
   - **Frontend:**
     - Create a `ChristmasAnimation` component with:
       - Falling snowflakes effect (CSS animation or canvas).